Human Centred Computing

 The SiDE project is about including older adults in the process of new technological developments.
 We are building a Research Pool of older people across Scotland and North-East England.
 We are particularly interested in older adults because they are more likely to have missed out on technology at school or work.
 Older people also make up the biggest percentage of the population now and it is vital we learn from their experiences.

 The National Health Service (NHS) is the largest employer in Western Europe and its activities directly impact on every member of the UK population throughout their lives.
 Healthcare Computing Research in the School of Computing at the University of Dundee seeks to apply its expertise, in collaboration with colleagues within NHS, to improve the quality of care.

-John Arnott, Rolf Black, Graeme Coleman, Michael Crabb, Marianne Dee, Anna Dickinson, Paul Gault, Lorna Gibson, Peter Gregor, Vicki Hanson, Nick Hine, Janet Hughes, Claire Jones, Chris Martin, Lesley McIntyre, Rachel Menzies, Wendy Moncur, Kyle Montague, Iain Murray, Thomas Nind, Chris Norval, John Richards, David Sloan, Ha Trinh, Annalu Waller, Katie Went, Mark Zarb.
+John Arnott, Rolf Black, Michael Crabb, Marianne Dee, Paul Gault, Lorna Gibson, Peter Gregor, Vicki Hanson, Daniel Herron, Nick Hine, Janet Hughes, Claire Jones, Chris Martin, Lesley McIntyre, Rachel Menzies, Kyle Montague, Iain Murray, Chris Norval, John Richards, Lesley Scott, Ha Trinh, Annalu Waller, Katie Went, Mark Zarb.